The Board is responsible for the management and strategic development of Chisholm Institute with a number of objectives:

 Mary Nega (Ministerial Appointee)

-She brings experience across youth-led, non-profit, legal and policy focused organisations, with a strong focus on supporting underrepresented and marginalised communities, particularly young people and culturally diverse groups.
-Mary currently serves as Chief Executive Officer of the Youth Affairs Council Victoria, the peak body and leading policy advocate for young people and the youth sector in Victoria.
+Mary brings experience across youth-led, non-profit, legal and policy focused organisations, with a strong focus on supporting underrepresented and marginalised communities, particularly young people and culturally diverse groups.
+She currently serves as Chief Executive Officer of the Youth Affairs Council of Victoria and previously was the CEO of Global Voices

 Mary holds a Juris Doctor and a Bachelor of Commerce from the University of Melbourne, a Diploma of Governance from the Institute of Community Directors Australia, and a Diploma of Legal Practice from the College of Law.
 She is an admitted lawyer in both the Supreme Court of Victoria and the High Court of Australia.